zinsy23/resolve-subtitle-generator/README.md

 # Resolve Subtitle Generator

-A Python script that generates SRT subtitle files from audio files using DaVinci Resolve's auto-captioning feature.
+A Python script that generates SRT subtitle files from audio and video files using DaVinci Resolve's auto-captioning feature.

 ## Prerequisites